phoenixding/methrafo/README.md

 python 2.7.x

 It was installed by default for most Linux distributions and MAC.
-If not, please refer https://www.python.org/downloads/ for installation instructions.
+If not, please refer to https://www.python.org/downloads/ for installation instructions.

 Python packages dependencies: